-43 Investments in and loans to Particle (Continued)
+42 Investments in and loans to Particle (Continued)

 On 11 August 2016, PNM provided a short-term unsecured loan to Particle of US\$14.8 million (approximately HK\$114,802,000) (the "Convertible Loan") at an interest rate of 4.35% per annum with a term of six months and Conversion Options exercisable at any time on or before the maturity date of the Convertible Loan.
-The Convertible Loan represents compound financial instruments, which comprise (i) "loans and receivable" of HK\$109,372,000 classified as "amounts due from related companies" and (ii) DFI of HK\$5,430,000.
+The Convertible Loan represents compound financial instruments, which comprise (i) "loans and receivable" classified as "amounts due from related companies" and (ii) DFI.
 The "loans and receivable" were carried at amortised cost and the DFI was subsequently measured at fair value at each reporting period.
+In August 2017, the term of the convertible loan was extended to eighteen months to February 2018.
+On 22 January 2018, the term of the Convertible Loan was further extended to August 2018.

-On 2 November 2016, PNM also provided a short-term unsecured loan to Particle of RMB46.0 million (approximately HK\$52,031,000) at an interest rate of 9.00% per annum with a term of six months.
+On 2 November 2016, PNM provided a short-term unsecured loan to Particle of RMB46.0 million (approximately HK\$52,031,000) at an interest rate of 9.00% per annum with a term of six months.
+In January 2017, the term of the loan was extended to twelve months to November 2017.
+In November 2017, the unsecured loan was repaid by Particle.